maciejdudek92/yet-another-django-project-manager/README.md

 ## usage

-- start-project --name <default=backend> | create new Django project
+- start-project | create new Django project
 - docker-build | not ready yet